← Back

 Body (from Message Center)

-Updated September 2, 2025: Upcoming SharePoint Online changes may impact your organization.
+Updated January 29, 2026: We are updating this post as a reminder.
+Upcoming SharePoint Online changes may impact your organization.
 Please review the below.

 We are implementing the following changes to custom scripting and classic publishing in SharePoint Online.